-The Graduate Program in the Department of Biology provides students with specialized training through course work, research, and teaching.
-The Office of Graduate and Professional Studies (OGAPS) establishes the minimal University guidelines for all graduate degrees.
-The Biology Department has established additional requirements that all students must satisfy.
+The graduate program in the Department of Biology provides students with specialized training through course work, research, and teaching.
+The Graduate and Professional School (GPS) establishes the minimal university guidelines for all graduate degrees.
+The Department of Biology has established additional requirements that all students must satisfy.
 It is your responsibility as a graduate student to ensure that you have met all departmental and university requirements for your degree.
 Please note that graduate students must fulfill the requirements of the catalog that is current during the semester they enter the program.
-This is the case for both University and Department of Biology requirements.
+This is the case for both university and Department of Biology requirements.
 It is the student's responsibility to keep up with changes in requirements.

-This book provides you with the Departmental and a summary of University requirements; however, a complete description of University requirements can be found in the Graduate Catalog.
-Please keep this book and a copy of the Graduate Catalog handy and refer to them as you progress through your degree.
-Additional information can be obtained from the Office of Graduate and Professional Studies, located in the Jack K. Williams Administration Building, and the Biology Graduate Advising Office, located in Butler Hall Room 102.
+This book provides you with the departmental requirements and a summary of university requirements; however, a complete description of university requirements can be found in the graduate catalog.
+Please keep this book and a copy of the graduate catalog handy and refer to them as you progress through your degree.
+Additional information can be obtained from the Graduate and Professional School, located in Nagle Hall Room 204, and the Department of Biology, located in Butler Hall Room 102.